 Angela graduated magna cum laude from the University of Southern Maine, majoring in Economics, and earned an MBA with honors from Boston University.
 She has completed multiple executive education programs, including at the University of Notre Dame’s Mendoza School of Business and Harvard University’s Kennedy School of Government.

-Timothy Johnstone joined Ascentria in February 2016 as executive vice president and leads its Community Services division of programs throughout New England.
+Timothy Johnstone joined Ascentria in February 2016 and serves as chief operating officer.
 These programs include the Florence House in Worcester, the Ruth House in Brockton, Forsberg Independent Living, Services for New Americans, Language Bank, and adoption, foster care, and disability services.

 Before joining Ascentria, Tim was chief strategy officer for Hopelink, a large Seattle area community action agency.
 He also led the Clarity, Impact and Performance Project, a coalition of 53 anti-poverty agencies across Oregon, Washington and Idaho serving more than 1.5 million people annually.
 Prior roles include president of Johnstone Advantage Consulting Group, senior vice president and division manager at JP Morgan Chase, and vice president of operations and manufacturing at a telecommunications company.

 Tim was the recipient of the 2015 Evergreen Award, presented by the Washington Nonprofit Association, for a proven track record of outstanding leadership.
 Contact me.